emic/fmcsadmin/README.md

 - Make paused databases available
 - Run a schedule
 - Send a message to clients
-- Start a server process (for FileMaker Server 17)
+- Start a server process (for FileMaker Server 18)
-- Restart a server process (for FileMaker Server 17)
+- Restart a server process (for FileMaker Server 18)
-- Stop a server process (for FileMaker Server 17)
+- Stop a server process (for FileMaker Server 18)
-- Retrieve server or CWP configuration settings (for FileMaker Server 17)
+- Retrieve server or CWP configuration settings (for FileMaker Server 18)
-- Change server or CWP configuration settings (for FileMaker Server 17)
+- Change server or CWP configuration settings (for FileMaker Server 18)

 Supported Servers
 -----
-- FileMaker Cloud 1.17 (FileMaker Admin API (Trial) in FileMaker Cloud 1.17 will expire on September 27, 2019)
+- FileMaker Cloud for AWS 1.18
-- FileMaker Server 17 (FileMaker Admin API (Trial) in FileMaker Server 17 will expire on September 27, 2019)
+- FileMaker Server 18

 Usage
 -----